-However, it is still important that you carefully consider whether it would be better for you to sign up for the scheme rather than the Standard VAT Accounting Scheme if you either want, or need, to become VAT-registered.
+However, it’s still important that you carefully consider whether it would be better for you to sign up for the scheme rather than the Standard VAT Accounting Scheme if you either want, or need, to become VAT-registered.

 Standard VAT Accounting Scheme vs VAT Flat Rate Scheme

-With the Standard VAT Accounting Scheme, your business must pay the 20% tax that it charged on eligible sales in the previous quarter to HMRC.
+Assuming the standard rate of VAT is applied with the Standard VAT accounting Scheme, your business must pay the 20% tax that it charged on eligible sales in the previous quarter to HMRC.